Dzenoo/Jobernify/client/src/components/shared/markdown/policies/cookie-policy.md

 **7\.
 Contact Us**

-For questions about our Cookie Policy, please contact us at [email].
+For questions about our Cookie Policy, please contact us at jobernify@gmail.com.